sarasaj/blockchain-nd-project10-capstone/Blockchain-Capstone-master/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

+##documentation
+the documentation folder contains screenshots of testing , migrating , minting and proof.json files please take a look at it.

 ## Install
 `npm install`
 `npm install openzeppelin-solidity`